ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 ### New features

 - New node `ps-schedule-merger` or `Schedule Merger`, used to merge schedules from multiple Best Save and/or Lowest Price nodes.
+- For Best Save and Lowest Price you now can configure the output value, sent on output 1 and 2 to turn on or off.
+  Default is true/false as before, but you can configure to send for example 1 and 0, or "on" and "off", or any other number or string values.
 - The config output on Best Save and Lowest Price (as well as the new Schedule Merger) has a new attribute: `hasChanged`.
-  It is set to `true` of the config just was changed by a config input message.
+  It is set to `true` if the config just was changed by a config input message.

 ### Breaking changes